View across the Wisła river

 2.1 Kraków (Krakau)

-Kraków (800.000 inhabitants) in the south of Poland (Województwo małopolskie) situated on the river Wisła (Weichsel) is one of the oldest cities in Poland and escaped, unlike the other major cities in Poland, structural damages during the 2nd World War.
+Kraków (800.000 inhabitants) in the south of Poland (Województwo małopolskie) situated on the river Wisła (Weichsel) is one of the oldest cities in Poland and escaped, unlike the other major cities in Poland, destruction during the 2nd World War.

-As a matter of fact, Kraków has escaped war devastations for over eight hundred years, though a great percentage of the inhabitants of Kraków, the Jewish inhabitants in particular, did not survive the Nazi regime during the occupation of Poland.
+As a matter of fact, Kraków has escaped devastations due to wars for over eight hundred years, though a great percentage of the inhabitants of Kraków, the Jewish inhabitants in particular, did not survive the Nazi regime during the occupation of Poland.

 The Wawel complex on the Wawel Hill is an absolute must-see.
 It comprises in essence the Wawel Cathedral, where the Polish kings had been crowned till the year 1795, and the Castle with several annexes.

-Only a few hundred meters away from the Wawel lies the Rynek Główny (Hauptmarkt), the vast main square (two-hundred meters wide and two-hundred meters long), with dozens of historical buildings, plenty of shops, boutiques and restaurants and hence usually crowded with tourists especially during the summer season.
+Only a few hundred meters away from the Wawel lies the Rynek Główny (Hauptmarkt), the vast main square (two-hundred meters wide and two-hundred meters long), with dozens of historical buildings, plenty of shops, boutiques and restaurants and hence crowded with tourists especially during the high season.

 What one also must not miss is the historical district Kazimierz and the Nowa Huta (“New Steel Mill”) district in the east of Kraków, the latter a testimony of the communist era and the planned economy during that time.

-Further notable sights – among scores of others – are the Fabryka Schindlera (Schindler Factory), the Wieża ratuszowa (Town Hall Tower), the Barbican (fortification), and the Park Jordana close to the Jagiellonian University.
+Further notable sights – among scores of others – are the Fabryka Schindlera (Schindler Factory), the Kościół Świętego Andrzeja (Church of St. Andrew), the Barbican (fortification), and the Park Jordana close to the buildings of the Jagiellonian University (Uniwersytet Jagielloński) where I was studying Polish in spring 2024.

 2.2 Warszawa (Warschau)